What is retaining wall installation

 Landscaping

-The answer to 'what is retaining wall installation' is the process of constructing a wall structure designed to hold back soil or other materials on a slope or incline.
-Retaining walls are commonly used in landscaping to create level areas, prevent erosion, and add visual interest to a property.
+The answer to 'what is retaining wall installation' is the process of constructing a wall or structure designed to hold back soil, rocks, or other materials from a higher level to a lower level.
+Retaining walls are often used in landscaping to create terraced gardens, level out sloped areas, or prevent erosion.

 Step-by-Step Guide